-As important as forests are both environmentally and economically, many of our global forests are suffering from deforestation.
-Between 2000-2010, an average of 13 million hectares were deforested globally each year¹.
+As important as forests are both environmentally and economically, many of our global forests are severely affected by deforestation.
+Deforestation is one of the leading causes of climate change and species extinction.

 Forests are often cut or burned to make way for farming or cattle grazing.
-Commercial logging also contributes to deforestation, and forests are cut down for development².
+Commercial logging also contributes to deforestation, and forests are cut down for development .

-Clear-cutting can be particularly devastating to forest ecosystems, especially in rainforest ecosystems, where the clearcut land is much more vulnerable to soil erosion when no trees remain to hold the soil in place².
+Clear-cutting can be particularly devastating to forest ecosystems, especially in rainforest ecosystems, where the clear-cut land is much more vulnerable to soil erosion when no trees remain to hold the soil in place.

 Effects of deforestation on animals